ryan-snyder/dnd-online/api/README.md

 ## Character service

+We should have some sort of validation on a character, maybe?
+For testing right now it's fine.
 **Should only create a character in the db on a save**

 **We could have temp characters though, for sharing purposes**